Find and edit your campaign drafts

-- Edit a draft: Click the name of the draft that you’d like to edit.
-Any changes that you make will automatically save.
+- Edit a draft: Click the name of the draft you’d like to edit.
+Any changes you make will automatically save.

-- Filter your drafts: Click the Filter drop-down menu above the table.
-Select an existing filter to apply, or select Create filter to create a new filter.
+- Filter your drafts: Click the Filter drop-down above the table.
+Choose an existing filter to apply, or select Create filter to create a new filter.

-- Remove your drafts: Select the tick boxes next to the drafts that you’d like to remove, then click the Remove button above the table.
+- Remove your drafts: Select the checkboxes next to the drafts you’d like to remove, then click the Remove button above the table.